Ricky30feb/Shopping-Cart/README.md

 ### Error Messages

+- `"User is already logged in from another device.
+Please logout first."` - When attempting to login while already logged in from another device
-- `"Session expired - logged in from another device"` - When using an old token after new login
+- `"Session expired - logged in from another device"` - When using a token that has been invalidated
+- `"No active session found"` - When trying to access protected routes after logout
 - `"Authorization header required"` - When no token is provided
 - `"Invalid token"` - When JWT token is malformed or expired
 - `"User not found"` - When user ID from token doesn't exist